ahlwong/dakota-cassandra/README.md

   - Schema backed models
   - Utilizes prepared queries
   - Support for all data types and collection types
-  - Support for forEach and stream to process large queries
+  - Support for eachRow and stream to process large queries
   - All queries are buffered until a successful connection is established
   - Chainable query interface
   - Changed column tracking